PhD in Architecture Admission Requirements

 - Unofficial transcript(s) from all colleges/universities attended.
 Note: Official transcripts are not required during the admissions process, and only unofficial transcripts are required for the application.
 Applicants should not send official transcripts until they are offered admission.
 For complete requirements please visit the Graduate School transcript requirements: http://grad.uc.edu/admissions/policy.html

-- A portfolio of creative work.
+- A portfolio of creative work is optional.
 The portfolio is an opportunity to demonstrate your imaginative and critical thinking talents.
 Creativity occurs in all fields so the content does not have to be architectural if your background is in another discipline.
 Written project statements to accompany visual work are usually very helpful to the committee.
 Portfolios are submitted for the application through GetAcceptd.com ( https://app.getacceptd.com/daap) .
 We are no longer accepting hard copies of portfolios.

 - Three letters of recommendation from persons who are in a position to evaluate your abilities and your potential for success as a graduate student There is no standard form to fill out; instead, based on information you provide in your application recommenders will be emailed instructions on the process for submitting letters of recommendation.

 - A brief resume of your academic and professional experiences.